 Many people successfully wean themselves off of mirtazapine using a tapering schedule devised by a primary care physician and can do so safely at home.
 However, others, especially those who have dependencies on other substances, may benefit from more intensive treatment for drug or alcohol use.

 Moreover, finding the best treatment for mirtazapine dependence is vital to the process of recovery.
-When discontinuing antidepressants such as mirtazapine, you should seek a center that also specializes in the treatment of co-occurring disorders, such as anxiety or depression.
+When discontinuing antidepressants such as mirtazapine, you should seek a center that also specializes in the treatment of co-occurring disorders.
 By treating any existing emotional issues in addition to withdrawal symptoms, this will help you to better concentrate on your recovery from whatever substances apply.

 Comprehensive treatment programs, such as those offered by Recovery in Tune, should feature experiential activities, psychotherapy, counseling, substance abuse education, and an aftercare program to help you achieve long-term recovery goals.

-If you are attempting to discontinue the use of antidepressants, or stop the abuse of drugs or alcohol, contact us today!
-Treatment consultants are standing by to answer your questions.
-We are eager to show you our therapeutic services can help you reclaim the happy and healthy life you deserve, one day at a time!
+If you are attempting to discontinue your antidepressants, or stop the abuse of drugs or alcohol, contact us today!
+Treatment consultants are standing by to answer your questions and help you reclaim the happy and healthy life you deserve.